Juthisarker/langchain-notes-n-code/README.md

-# LangChain.js Chatbot with OpenAI
+# LangChain.js learning with OpenAI

 A simple command-line chatbot built using LangChain.js and OpenAI's AI model.